hexakinetica/HexaArm-Mini/README.md

 ---

-## Version 2+
+## Version 2

-Version 2+ reflects the current direction of the HexaArm Mini platform.
+Current repository reflects the current direction of the HexaArm Mini platform.

 The main changes in this version include a transition to more accessible stepper motors with MKS drivers, a transition to harmonic reducers, a reinforced base, and a slightly optimized overall mechanical layout.
 These changes were made to simplify the hardware stack, improve the structure of the platform, and make further iteration more practical.